 That’s it for today!
 We hope this guide was helpful in your venture to fix the Err_SSL_Version_Or_Cipher_Mismatch error.
-In case you are facing any difficulty in any step, then make sure to hit us up in the comments section below.
+If you are facing any difficulty in any step, please call us in the comments section below.
 Sometimes, the error might persist because of any random Windows Error.
 We hope it helped!